+Voluntary Withdrawal:

-Voluntary Withdrawal: The official cancellation or withdrawal process will be to notify the registrar's office of student intention to voluntarily withdraw, by certified mail, email and / or by completing the official cancellation form (or withdrawal form) at the registrar's office.
-However, the institution will process an official voluntary withdrawal of the student by notifying the financial assistance office to make the corresponding withdrawal calculation worksheet and make the appropriate reimbursements if they apply as established by the federal refund policy (pro-rata) no later than 45 calendar days to the source or the subsidiary or the money paid by the student within a payment period.
+The official cancellation or withdrawal process will be to notify the registrar's office of student intention to voluntarily withdraw, by certified mail, email and / or by completing the official cancellation form (or withdrawal form) at the registrar's office.
+However, the institution will process an official voluntary withdrawal of the student by notifying the financial aid assistance office to make the corresponding withdrawal calculation worksheet and make the appropriate reimbursements if they apply as established by the federal refund policy (pro-rata) no later than 45 calendar days to the source or the subsidiary or the money paid by the student within a payment period.
 To voluntary withdrawal, the student must submit their written withdrawal request, specifying the reasons to the registrar's office.
 The student will be interviewed to make the official withdrawal.
 If minor, the withdrawal request must be signed by the parent or quardian.
 The effective date of a voluntary withdrawal for the purpose of reimbursement will be the last date of attendance on which the student attended classes.
-Refunds will be made within the next 45days from the last date the student attended classes.
+Refunds will be made within the next 45days Federal Government requirement 34CFR 668.22 (c) (2) (ii) from the last date the student attended classes.
+To complete the process of a Voluntary Withdrawal, the student must notify the Registry Office by filling out the appropriate form.
+This form must obtain the approval of the following offices: Finance and Financial Aid.
+The student must deliver the form signed at the Registry Office.
+A "W" appears in the student's record.
+The institution must apply an administrative charge of \$ 100.00 for withdrawal.